pegasystems/docker-pega-web-ready/README.md

     docker build -t pega-tomcat .

+Since this image uses a secure base image, it doesn't include all the packages in the environment.
+Therefore use multi-stage docker build to include only unzip package in the final image to reduce the risk of vulnerabilities.
 Upon successful completion of the above command, you will have a Docker image that is registered in your local registry named pega-tomcat:latest and that you can view using the `docker images` command.